 But when you listen to this episode, it will be out.
 It will have been out for a whole week.
 And I'm sure there's so many exciting things to come.
 I actually was inspired with today's topic when I started getting ready for the Guarantee your Weight Loss Success Workshop that I'm offering.
 Now, by the time you listen to this, that workshop will have already passed.

-But the good news is, is that when you pre-order the book – well, not pre-order, no, because pre-ordering is done.
+But the good news is, when you pre-order the book – well, not pre order, no, because pre-ordering is done.
 When you order the book or purchase the book at a store, save your receipt.
 And then you can go to my website, enter the order number or the receipt number, and you can get the video playback, like the replay of the Guarantee your Weight Loss Success workshop for free.
 So, you can totally get that still available.

 But anyway, the point is that I needed to get my flip chart, like the stand that holds the flip chart up here to my attic.
 And so, my attic is an attic, which means that the walls are slanted.
 And so, the reason I haven't had this flip chart up here is because it doesn't really fit to be honest because it's kind of tall, it doesn't really work, but I want to use it for the workshop.
 And so, I brought it up here and I'll tell you the rest of the story on the topic for today.
 It's so, so fun.